- Home

 1. Eat fruit and veg

-For example, this study found that eating more fruit and vegetables reduced a person’s risk of death from all causes – including from cancer and heart disease.
+Fruit and vegetables are full of essential vitamins and minerals, which can improve health and longevity and protect against illness.
+For example, this study found that eating more fruit and vegetables reduced a person’s risk of death from all causes – including cancer and heart disease.

 2. Add nuts and seeds to meals

 Nuts and seeds are nutritional powerhouses.
-Full of vitamins, antioxidants, omega-3, plant protein, and essential minerals like magnesium and potassium, it’s not surprising that they’re linked with longevity.
+Full of vitamins, antioxidants, omega-3, plant protein, and essential minerals like magnesium and potassium, it’s no surprise they’re linked with longevity.

 Other research has looked at metabolic syndrome (a group of health conditions known to increase a person’s risk of diabetes, stroke, and heart disease).
 This study, which followed 5,800 men and women with metabolic syndrome for one year, suggested that when they ate more nuts, markers for metabolic syndrome, such as high blood pressure, waist circumference, weight, and triglyceride levels, all decreased.